 a. be aware of the wider need to use limited resources as efficiently and responsibly as is practicable.
 You have a duty to assist in the efficient and effective use of resources and to give advice on their appropriate allocation, whilst balancing your duty of care to the service user.

 23. Respect the rights and dignity of service users

-- 23.1 You must: - a. always show, through your practice and conduct, respect for the rights and dignity of all individuals.
+a. always show, through your practice and conduct, respect for the rights and dignity of all individuals.